v0lta/Jax-Wavelet-Toolbox/README.md

 ## Installation:
 - Head to https://github.com/google/jax#installation and follow the procedure described there.
-- Install pytest 'pip install -U pytest'
+- Install pytest `pip install -U pytest`
+- Clone this repository `git clone https://github.com/v0lta/jax_wavelets`
+- Move into the new directory `cd jax_wavelets`
-- To verify you version of jax-wavelets type pytest.
+- To verify your version of jax-wavelets type pytest.